PAULA BAKER

 JONATHAN FREEMAN-COPPADGE

-Jonathan Freeman-Coppadge joined CBH as Camp Coordinator in June 2022.
+Jonathan Freeman-Coppadge joined CBH in June 2022.
 Perhaps “joined” is not the right word.
 He re-joined CBH.
 Jonathan has been connected to Children’s Beach House since 2004, when he was a summer camp counselor during college.
 Over the years, as he completed his undergraduate degree, finished a master’s, and embarked on his career, Jonathan has stayed in touch with CBH and introduced several friends to our work.
 He also developed skills and a work history that prepared him to return to Lewes and begin this new chapter of his career.

 Most of Jonathan’s professional life has been spent in the classroom — first at Indian Creek School, then at Groton School and, most recently, at Severn School – where he has taught English, French, drama, and philosophy.
 He loves working with kids, hearing what interests and perplexes them, and finding ways to connect with them and broaden their worlds.
 He also loves helping other front-line youth workers and teachers do the same.
 While teaching English at Groton School and directing the school’s community engagement program, Jonathan also served as a dormitory parent.
 In that capacity, he enjoyed working with the senior prefects, helping them develop their leadership skills.
 Similarly, Jonathan volunteered for 15 years with the Hugh O’Brian Youth Leadership Seminar for high school sophomores, a program that proved to be a powerful turning point in his own life.
 As Camp Coordinator, he is looking forward to playing a similar role and empowering the camp counselors he will supervise.